 2. Fake Board Certification and Societies

-3. Fake Titles
+3. Unrecognized Titles

 There are also NO accepted definitions in aesthetic medicine for terms like “Fellow”, “Mastership”, “Diplomate”, “Master Injector”, “Advanced Injector”, or any combination of such.
 There are no ranks or levels of expertise that are accepted legal descriptions.
 You are either a Nurse, NP, PA, MD who is trained to perform aesthetic procedures.
 That’s it.
 Everything, including the terms we suggest using like “aesthetic provider” or “aesthetic professional” (that don’t cost money to use) are not regulated either.
 Do NOT pay a course to earn a